Interactive Data Mapping Case Study

 Melbourne is the largest grouping due to size but as you can scroll in, the user can compare smaller subsets or regions within Melbourne and others of comparable size outside Melbourne.

 The application of this map and style of data visualisation is almost limitless.
 In the past we’ve used this type of map to show population growth, peak hour traffic clusters, member data for clubs and sports, infrastructure building projects and roll out, and, point of sale data.

-A great looking, usable and scalable map that show the massive possibilities of interactive map data visualisations.
+A great-looking, usable, and scalable map that shows the massive possibilities of interactive map data visualizations.

 Maps help solve big, messy data problems!
 Check out our Map & Cartography page for more info.